gedzeppelin/tomcat-dockerfile/README.md

 ## Instalation

-First of all, clone the submodule and cd to it.
+First of all, clone the submodule and cd to it:

 ```
 git clone git@github.com:gedzeppelin/tomcat-dockerfile.git